petarivanovv9/The-Biscuit-Machine/README.md

 - to pause the machine, type: `bm.pause()`;
 - to stop the machine, type: `bm.off()`;
 - to exit the machine panel, type `.exit` or double-press `ctrl + C`.

+## Running the Biscuit Machine's tests

+First, you should install the `jest` testing framework as typing in your terminal `npm install` in the root directory of the project.

+To run the tests type the `npm test` command in your terminal.

 You should be also seeing some `console.log`(s) which are from the machine in order to have some "feedback" from the machine.